hzamani/socket.io-auth/README.md

       ✓ dose not sent messages to sockets
       ✓ disconnects unauthenticated sockets after timeout window on authentication
-      with valid cridentials
+      with valid credentials
         ✓ authenticates and emits authenticated signal
-      with invalid cridentials
+      with invalid credentials
         ✓ disconnects the socket
         ✓ emits unauthenticated with error message
     after authentication
-      ✓ handel all signals normally
+      ✓ handles all signals normally
 ```